noajshu/scotus-speech/README.md

 <!-- ### Download mirrors: TBD -->

 ## Get the data:

-`bash steps.sh` will run the pipeline:
+## Regenerate the data:
+`bash steps.sh` will run the pipeline (takes a few days 4 cores).
+It is recommended to run the steps.sh lines one-by-one to make sure there are no intermediate errors.

 1. scrape the SCOTUS website
 2. download all transcript PDFs and recording MP3s